 Studies have shown that 52% of small businesses are home-based businesses.
 This may seem like a logical decision because no one wants to waste money on office space with limited resources initially, but is it really a good decision?

 That’s where virtual mailing address service comes in.
 It offers you a virtual mailbox to use for business mail correspondence with customers, partners, or investors and a real street address to show off as yours.
-You can have a business address in New York, California, or wherever you want.
+So you can have a business address in New York, California, or wherever you want.

 With a virtual mailbox service, you’ll receive all your mail digitally online, not needing to clutter your office with contracts, invoices, or other mail.
 So not only will you have a prestigious office address to market on your business card, website, or social media, but you’ll instantly be able to respond to customer mail.